mrazomej/AutoEncoderToolkit.jl/docs/src/vae.md

 loss function.
 By adjusting `β`, the user can control the trade-off between the reconstruction quality and the disentanglement of the latent space.

-In terms of implementation, the `VAE` struct in `AutoEncode.jl` is a simple feedforward network composed of variational [encoder](@ref Encoders) and [decoder](@ref Decoders) parts.
+In terms of implementation, the `VAE` struct in `AutoEncoderToolkit.jl` is a simple feedforward network composed of variational [encoder](@ref Encoders) and [decoder](@ref Decoders) parts.
 This means that the encoder has a log-posterior function and a KL divergence function associated with it, while the decoder has